gitschott/digital-phenotyping/image-processing/README.md

 5. Further steps.

 ##Introduction
 Phenotype prediction in silico implies usage of standard formally defined phenotypes and their classification.
 Primary goal is creation of skin pigmentation recognition tool that can measure an average of skin colour tone.
-Average skin colour tone can be meaningful and representative for a colour tone of an individual [1](Candille S. I. et al. Genome-wide association studies of quantitatively measured skin, hair, and eye pigmentation in four European populations //PLoS One. – 2012).
+Average skin colour tone can be meaningful and representative for a colour tone of an individual [Candille S. I. et al. Genome-wide association studies of quantitatively measured skin, hair, and eye pigmentation in four European populations, 2012](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0048294).

 Here, an algorithm of skin color analysis is presented.